cirpo/hubot-save-links/README.md

 # Hubot-save-links

-A hubot script that saves links
+A hubot script that saves links and expose an api to retrieve them.
 At the moment it supports local redis installations or redis togo service attached in Eroku

+The links are available via GET /links (hubot has express inside :)

-See [`src/save-links.js`](src/save-links.js) for full documentation.
+See [`src/save-links.js`](src/save-links.js) for the bot script documentation.
+See  hubot scripting [documentation](https://hubot.github.com/docs/scripting/) for more info.

 ## Installation